 The College-Level Examination Program (CLEP) gives you the opportunity to receive college credit for what you already know through independent study, prior course work, on-the-job training, cultural pursuits, or life experiences by earning qualifying scores on any of the many examinations.
 Computer-based CLEP examinations are administered by appointment¹ only through the Testing Program.
 As an open CLEP test center, Winthrop University administers all CLEP tests except those requiring essays.
 For a complete list of available CLEP tests, please visit the official CLEP website.

 For Those Seeking Winthrop University Course-Equivalent Credit

 Please Note: Winthrop University does not award credit for all of the CLEP examinations that are provided by the Test Center.
-The university does not require CLEP essay examinations or accept the General Examinations for exemption credit.
 For a list of tests currently accepted by the University, please see the Tests for Credit at Winthrop University link.
 The Testing Program makes no recommendations as to test selection.
 Prior to registering for any CLEP test, please speak with your advisor, Student Services personnel for your major, or department chair regarding intended test.

 Candidates seeking course-equivalent credit from Winthrop University must request that official CLEP score reports be sent to Winthrop University.
 Winthrop University uses the American Council on Education (ACE) score³ on the examinee's official score report to determine whether credit is awarded.

 Test credit is applied according to the published policy at the time the exam is administered and not the date the official CLEP score report transcript is received by the university.
 For updated information regarding this and all other CLEP policies, please review the University catalog section on CLEP.